Citrus Pest and Disease Prevention Program

 Strategies to Prevent the Spread of ACP

 CDFA has implemented multiple strategies to deal with the pest including mandatory eradication, treatments, containment, and release of predatory wasps.
 A monitoring/detection system is in place for ACP using sticky traps located in host plants to help detect any possible infestations as well.
-Destruction of HLB infected plants is the current method of eradication for HLB.
+Destruction of HLB-infected plants is the current method of eradication of HLB.
 There are various requirements in place for the movement of host fruit and host nursery stock.
 The restrictions that the quarantine imposes are that host plants, and portions thereof, cannot move out of the quarantine area.
 The quarantine prevents the sale of all host nursery stock and the movement of all host plants within a five-mile radius, and it applies to residents and commercial operations.

 Emergency Response/Pest Management